 Block Island has an allure like no other.
 It offers regular ferry service, beaches without insulting parking charges, almost endless empty stretches of shoreline after dark plus a history of big stories about big striped bass and until recently, lots of both.

-At a recent RI Saltwater Anglers Association meeting, Don Anderson and Peter Vican engaged a crowd of 150 fishermen and women with a conversation about fish and fishing, being tied to the Jamestown bridge, fifty fish nights and clear signs of change around Block Island.
+At a recent RI Saltwater Anglers Association meeting, Don Smith and Peter Vican engaged a crowd of 150 fishermen and women with a conversation about fish and fishing, being tied to the Jamestown bridge, fifty fish nights and clear signs of change around Block Island.
 These two men silenced a room, made it laugh and filled it with ideas.

 It helped that together they’ve landed two of the largest striped bass ever caught with rod and reel.